 since initial publication on March 1, 1999 (additions

 to the first edition, incorporated in the second, follow) :

 Revision (February 12, 2009; thanks to Lyle Filkins): On pages 44-45, there was an error in description.
-The entire section on the finesse, initially added to the book on July 5, 2003, has been revised to read as follows:
+The entire section on the “finesse,” initially added to the book on July 5, 2003, was revised to read as follows: